 The Happy Puppy in the Clouds by Allison L. Williams Hill

 In the sky over Orangeburg, south Carolina, the message: "I bring you boundless joy!"
-And he did in the form of PJ, below.
+And he did in the wonderful form of the family ddg.

 Everything from cloudless skies to hurricane masses, I saw in the British Virgin Islands and in the United States.
 I do wonder how much attention I gave them when I visited other countries.

 Watching clouds is considered a passive, calming activity.
 It should interest to know that if your eyes are angled above eye level at least 20 degrees, that puts you into an alpha state.
 Use the time to wish and plan with deep breaths as your watch them morph.

 Be appreciative that you have the eyes to see them and the voice to describe them to a friend that cannot see them.
 Both of you can smile because these wonderful things are a part of our world.